-The Chief Fire Officer, as the most senior role in the service, is responsible for advising the Fire Authority and for ensuring, along with the Authority's Monitoring Officer and Treasurer, that the Authority can effectively discharge all responsibilities imposed upon it by statute and guidance.
-There has been an interim Chief Fire Officer appointed within the organisation due to the retirement of the previous incumbent.
+The Chief Fire Officer (CFO) is the most senior role in the service and is responsible for advising the Fire Authority and for ensuring, along with the Authority's Monitoring Officer and Treasurer, that the Authority can effectively discharge all responsibilities imposed upon it by statute and guidance.

-West Midlands Fire and Rescue Authority are responsible for the governance of West Midlands Fire Service and are required to operate in accordance with a wide range of legislation.
+West Midlands Fire and Rescue Authority are responsible for West Midlands Fire Service and are required to operate in accordance with a wide range of legislation.
 They are accountable to the communities of the West Midlands for the service provided by the fire service.

-The role of Senior Information Risk Owner (SIRO) is held by the Assistant Chief Fire Officer for Enabling Services with responsibility for information security within West Midlands Fire Service.
+The role of Senior Information Risk Owner (SIRO) is held by the Assistant Chief Fire Officer (ACFO) for Community Risk Reduction with responsibility for information security within West Midlands Fire

-There is a new post holder in this role and to provide resilience and support, other Brigade Managers have also undertaken SIRO training.
+Service.
+There is a new post holder in this role during the reporting period and to provide resilience and support, other senior managers have undertaken SIRO training.

-The SIRO role is supported by the information Asset Owners (IAO) who are the Strategic Enabling Team (SET) with responsibility for information assets within their respective areas.
+The SIRO role is supported by the Information Asset Owners (IAO) who are the Strategic Enabling Team (SET) with responsibilities for information assets within their respective areas.
+Some initial training has taken place for IAOs in Q4 2023 with more planned for the next reporting period.

-The Data Protection Officer is responsible for monitoring internal compliance, informing and advising on the organisation's data protection obligations, providing advice regarding Data Protection Impact Assessments (DPIAs) and acting as a contact point for data subjects and the supervisory authority i.e. The Information Commissioner's Office (ICO).
+The Data Protection Officer is responsible for monitoring internal compliance, inform and advise on the organisation's data protection obligations, provide advice regarding Data Protection Impact Assessments (DPIAs) and act as a contact point for data subjects and the supervisory authority i.e. The Information Commissioner's Office (ICO).

 The Data and Governance team support the Data Protection Officer to effectively undertake their duties and provide specialist skills and experience to ensure appropriate resilience for information governance activities.
-The Data and Governance team are undergoing restructure along with the rest of the Digital and Data area and more resources are being refocused into the Governance area.
+The Data and Governance team has undergone restructure along with the rest of the Digital and Data area and more resources have been refocused into the Governance area.